MoMu houses the largest collection of contemporary Belgian fashion in the world and stands out with its immersive fashion exhibitions.

 The study collection comprises historical, contemporary and ethnic clothing, fragments and samples.
 This more accessible collection consists of a donation by Ms. Jacoba de Jonge, a long-term loan from the Department of Conservation-Restoration at the University of Antwerp and pieces from MoMu.

-MoMu will reopen during the weekend of 4 and 5 September 2021.
+MoMu reopened during the weekend of 4 and 5 September 2021.
 Exciting times, not least for the team from B-architecten, the renowned Belgian architectural firm that was responsible for the renovation.

 The architecture of the museum today dates back to early 2000s when famous Ghent architect, Marie-José Van Hee, gave the building a new dynamic, and also a new public area for the city, after a radical renovation.

-Do you wish to donate a piece to the MoMu collection?
-Send an email with photos of the piece and a description.
-A MoMu team member will contact you shortly.
+Would you like to donate an object to the MoMu Collection?
+Send photos of the piece together with a description by email.
+An employee will contact you shortly.